konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 ### Item Objects, Not Row Objects

 None of the code here treats "rows" as their own data structure.
 The content and style of a row is a presentational detail that should be limited to the JSX where rows are rendered.
-When an array of row objects is used, those objects tend to duplicate API data with a different structure and the code must reason about two different representations of the data.
-Instead, this code works directly with arrays of "items" (the API data objects themselves) and makes all of an item's properties available where they might be needed without extra lookups.
+In implementations which use arrays of row objects (like the deprecated PatternFly table) those objects tend to duplicate API data with a different structure and the code must reason about two different representations of the data.
+Instead, this code works directly with arrays of "items" (the API data objects themselves) and makes all of an item's API object properties available where they might be needed without extra lookups.
 The consumer maps over item objects and derives row components from them only at render time.

-An item object has the generic type `TItem`, which is inferred either from the type of the `items` array passed into `useLocalTableControls` (for client-paginated tables) or from the `currentPageItems` array passed into `useTableControlProps` (for server-paginated tables).
-See [Types](#types).
+An item object has the generic type `TItem`, which is inferred by TypeScript either from the type of the `items` array passed into `useLocalTableControls` (for client-paginated tables) or from the `currentPageItems` array passed into `useTableControlProps` (for server-paginated tables).
+For more, see the JSDoc comments in the `types.ts` file.

 > ℹ️ CAVEAT: For server-paginated tables the item data is not in scope until after the API query hook is called, but the `useTableControlState` hook must be called _before_ API queries because its return values are needed to serialize filter/sort/pagination params for the API.
 This means the inferred `TItem` type is not available when passing arguments to `useTableControlState`. `TItem` resolves to `unknown` in this scope, which is usually fine since the arguments there don't need to know what type of items they are working with.
 If the item type is needed for any of these arguments it can be explicitly passed as a type param.
 However...
 >
-> ⚠️ TECH DEBT NOTE: Since TypeScript generic type param lists are all-or-nothing (you must either omit the list and infer all generics for a function or pass them all explicitly), this means all other type params which are normally inferred must be explicitly passed (including all of the `TColumnKey`s and `TFilterCategoryKey`s).
+> ⚠️ TECH DEBT NOTE: TypeScript generic type param lists (example: `fn<This, List, Here>(args);`) are all-or-nothing (you must either omit the list and infer all generics for a function or pass them all explicitly).
+This means if you need to pass an explicit type for `TItem`, all other type params which are normally inferred must also be explicitly passed (including all of the `TColumnKey`s and `TFilterCategoryKey`s).
 This makes for some redundant code, although TypeScript will still enforce that it is all consistent.
 There is a possible upcoming TypeScript language feature which would allow partial inference in type param lists and may alleviate this in the future.
 See TypeScript pull requests [#26349](https://github.com/microsoft/TypeScript/pull/26349) and [#54047](https://github.com/microsoft/TypeScript/pull/54047), and our issue [#1456](https://github.com/konveyor/tackle2-ui/issues/1456).

 ### Unique Identifiers

+#### Column keys

 Table columns are identified by unique keys which are statically inferred from the keys of the `columnNames` object (used in many places via the inferred generic type `TColumnKey`.
-See [Types](#types)).
-Any state which keeps track of something by column (such as which columns are sorted, and which columns are expanded in a compound-expandable row) uses these column keys as identifiers, and the user-facing column names can be looked up from the `columnNames` object anywhere a `columnKey` is present.
+See the JSDoc comments in the `types.ts` file).
+Any state which keeps track of something by column (such as which columns are sorted and which columns are expanded in a compound-expandable row) uses these column keys as identifiers, and the user-facing column names can be looked up from the `columnNames` object anywhere a `columnKey` is present.
 Valid column keys are enforced via TypeScript generics; if a `columnKey` value is used that is not present in `columnNames`, you should get a type error.

+#### Item IDs

 Item objects must contain some unique identifier which is either a string or number.
 The property key of this identifier is a required config argument called `idProperty`, which will usually be `"id"`.
 If no unique identifier is present in the API data, an artificial one can be injected before passing the data into these hooks, which can be done in the useQuery `select` callback (see instances where we have used `"_ui_unique_id"`).
 Any state which keeps track of something by item (i.e. by row) makes use of `item[idProperty]` as an identifier.
 Examples of this include selected rows, expanded rows and active rows.
 Valid `idProperty` values are also enforced by TypeScript generics; if an `idProperty` is provided that is not a property on the `TItem` type, you should get a type error.

+> ⚠️ TECH DEBT NOTE: Things specific to `useQuery` and `_ui_unique_id` here are Konveyor-specific notes that should be removed after moving this to table-batteries.

 ---

-<br /><br /><br />

-# NOTE: Sections below this line are WIP.
-Ask Mike for clarification if you need it before he finishes writing this.

-<br /><br /><br />

----

-## Types

-TODO cover the stuff in types.ts export by export referencing the usage in specific hooks and components

-## Hooks and Helper Functions

-TODO maybe this section isn't necessary anymore if we go into enough detail in features and usage TODO if we remove this remember to remove/change anchor links above

-### Higher-level hooks (handle all state with combined options and return values)

-TODO list all the hooks used above and their signatures and implementation overview

-### Lower-level hooks (used internally by composite hooks but also usable standalone)

-TODO list all the hooks for each concern and how they flow into each other in the composite hooks

-## Components

-TODO maybe this section isn't necessary anymore if we go into enough detail in features and usage TODO summarize why it is still useful to have some component abstractions even though the goal is to preserve all composability / leave all control of JSX to the consumer
-TODO list all the components exported from this directory, their signatures and why they are useful

 ## Future Features and Improvements

 - Tech debt notes above should be addressed.
+- We should add full API docs for all the hooks, helpers and components generated from the JSDoc comments.
 - It would be nice to support inline editable rows with a clean abstraction that fits into this pattern.